Registering a birth

 Need help to decide what to do?

-The baby's parents must provide the registrar with the following information:
+The baby's parents must provide the registrar with:

 What certificates will I receive?

-If you require any "full" birth certificates - showing place of birth and parents names, these can be purchased at the time of registration.
+Full birth certificates, which show the place of birth and parents names, can be purchased at the time of registration.